Chart Color Schemes

 Educational achievement in Albert Park places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Albert Park is notably higher than broader benchmarks.
-57.8% of residents aged 15 years and above hold university qualifications, compared to 30.4% nationally and 33.4% statewide (VIC).
-Bachelor degrees are the most prevalent at 34.5%, followed by postgraduate qualifications (18.5%) and graduate diplomas (4.8%).
-Vocational pathways account for 18.4% of qualifications among those aged 15 years and above, with advanced diplomas at 9.9% and certificates at 8.5%.
+Albert Park's residents aged 15+ have a higher educational attainment than national averages.
+57.8% hold university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
+Bachelor degrees are the most common (34.5%), followed by postgraduate qualifications (18.5%) and graduate diplomas (4.8%).
+Vocational pathways account for 18.4%, with advanced diplomas at 9.9% and certificates at 8.5%.

-Educational participation is high, with 26.6% of residents currently enrolled in formal education.
-This includes 7.7% in tertiary education, 7.1% in primary education, and 6.2% pursuing secondary education.
-There are eight schools operating within Albert Park, educating approximately 4,116 students.
-The area demonstrates significant socio-educational advantages and academic achievement, with an ICSEA score of 1148.
-Educational provision is conventional, split between three primary and five secondary institutions.
-Albert Park functions as an education hub, with 23.9 school places per 100 residents, significantly above the regional average of 9.6.
+Educational participation is high, with 26.6% currently enrolled in formal education.
+This includes tertiary (7.7%), primary (7.1%), and secondary (6.2%) education.
+Eight schools operate within Albert Park, educating approximately 4,116 students.
+The area has significant socio-educational advantages and academic achievement (ICSEA: 1148).
+Educational provision is conventional, with three primary and five secondary institutions.
+Albert Park functions as an education hub, offering 23.9 school places per 100 residents, significantly above the regional average of 9.6.
 This attracts students from surrounding communities.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+If schools show 'n/a' for enrolments, please refer to parent campus.

 Frequently Asked Questions - Education